prof-rossetti/internet-technologies/exercises/dataviz-challenge/exercise.md

 ### Developing

-Use your JavaScript knowledge to iteratively develop the contents of your "index.html" page to tackle the objectives.
+Iteratively develop the contents of your "index.html" page, using JavaScript to tackle the objectives.

 You may modify the page's HTML contents if necessary, although it might not be necessary.